 The medications used to treat pituitary tumors are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications you have been prescribed, their purpose, and their potential side effects or interactions with other medications.
-Learn more about your prescriptions by using searchable drug databases.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
-Any person, regardless of age or type and stage of cancer, may receive palliative care.
-It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the tumor and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and classification of tumor, may receive this type of care.
+And it often works best when it is started right after the diagnosis.
+People who receive palliative care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 Aggressive pituitary gland tumor

-Your health care team may recommend a treatment plan that includes a combination of surgery and radiation therapy.
+Your treatment plan may include a combination of surgery and radiation therapy.
 Palliative care will also be important to help relieve symptoms and side effects.

 Remission and the chance of recurrence